-We've got a small number of white or silver X-ADV at the brilliant price of just £8,699 (and one red at £8,999 in the finance example tab).
+We've got a small number of white or red X-ADV at the brilliant price of just £8,699 (six sold, just one left in red).

-Available of 42 month PCP, the numbers could look like this below for the white or silver:
+Available of 42 month PCP, the numbers could look like this:

 Finance is available, subject to status and the usual terms